KeYang8/WITT/README.md

-# WITT: A Wireless Image Transmission Transformer For Semantic Communication
+# WITT: A Wireless Image Transmission Transformer For Semantic Communication[paper](https://arxiv.org/abs/2211.00937)

 Pytorch implementation of the paper "WITT: A Wireless Image Transmission Transformer For Semantic Communications".